trimble-oss/website-modus-bootstrap.trimble.com/content/getting-started/index.md

 The main file to focus on is the `_theme.scss` file (and/or `_theme-dark.scss` if you want a dark look).

-You should copy this file from `/node_modules/@trimbleinc/modus-bootstrap/scss/components` to your own SASS directory and import your copy instead of the Modus bootstrap version in your main SASS file.
+You should copy this file from `/node_modules/@trimbleinc/modus-bootstrap/scss/components` to your own Sass directory and import your copy instead of the Modus bootstrap version in your main Sass file.

 This example shows you how you should structure your main file.
 The order in which files are imported matters.